MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/manage-starknet-accounts.md

 ## Retrieve the connected account

-To retrieve and display a user's connected Starknet account, use the `get-starknet` library in combination with React hooks.
+You can retrieve and display a user's connected Starknet account.
 The following example displays the connected account address if available, and displays buttons to connect or disconnect the account.